 As spring moves into summer, lace up a pair of shoes and head out on a sunny walk in the heart of the capital.
 Discover walks which will take you past historical spots and statues, winding streets and hidden treasures, evergreen spaces and Royal Parks.

-To guide you, we've suggested how to walk to and from our neighbourhood; with simple routes from some of London’s most-used stations as starting points leading you to the heart of the West End in a safe way, so you can stroll from your neighbourhood to ours.
+We've jotted down simple routes to and from our neighbourhood, with some of London’s most-used stations as starting points leading you to the heart of the West End.
+Enjoy our self-guided walking routes, perfect for a winter wander through London.

 CENTRAL: FROM VICTORIA STATION